-Hillary Steen was a Nonprofit Management Fellow in RespectAbility’s National Leadership Program in the summer of 2013.
+Hillary Steen was a Nonprofit Management Apprentice in RespectAbility’s National Leadership Program in the summer of 2013.
 After graduating from college, she returned to RespectAbility in January 2015 as our Development and Inclusion Associate.

 Her first professional work in the disability space was in high school when she volunteered at the Daisy Recreation Program as a camp counselor for children with disabilities.
 With that experience and others – like her synagogue’s inclusion initiative for people with disabilities – Steen became committed to supporting, including, and welcoming people with disabilities in all areas of life.

 As the development and inclusion associate, Steen mainly worked on fundraising especially grant writing, research, reporting and donor database management.
-She also assisted with our Jewish inclusion work and supervised the development and Jewish inclusion fellows.
+She also assisted with our Jewish inclusion work and supervised the development and Jewish inclusion Apprentices.